StefCoders/rpi-dab-tx/README.md

 Since some software components, like the modulator, are CPU-intensive, it is preferable to configure the system with a clean Debian-lite system.

 ### Raspberry PI
 1. Download [rpi-imager](https://www.raspberrypi.com/software/) onto your computer (Windows, MacOS or linux).
-This software will allow you initialize the SD-card with the operating system
+This software will allow you to initialize the SD-card with the operating system
 1. Run rpi-imager on your computer.
-Click on "Choose OS", then on "Raspberry Pi OS (other)" and select "Raspberry Pi OS Lite (32-bit or 64-bits)".
-Then, click on "Choose storage" and select your SD-card device
+Click on "Choose OS", then on "Raspberry Pi OS (other)" and select "Raspberry Pi OS Lite (32-bit or 64-bits)"
+1. Click on "Choose storage" and select your SD-card device
 1. Click on the setup button to set specific parameters (like a ssh access, user profile/password)
 1. Finally click on the write button to install the operating system on your SD-card
 1. Remove the SD-card from your computer and insert it into your raspberry pi.
 Then switch it on